 Along the way, Bryan learns how to deal with dating and sex, homesickness, financial challenges, and many other aspects of adulthood – all while staying on the down-low to avoid being discovered and sent back to his religious, homophobic parents in Kansas.

 Bryan’s journey to becoming an Instant Adult is sometimes humorous and sometimes heartbreaking, but always compelling.
 You’ll connect with the inherently lovable Bryan and cheer for him every step of the way.

-Instant Adult is available now in paperback and eBook from Amazon, Barnes & Noble, Apple, Kobo, and other vendors.
+Instant Adult is available now in paperback and eBook from Amazon.
+Read for free on Kindle Unlimited.
 Autographed copies are available from the author.

 Maybe Next Year